 This template shall be reported once for the entire institution or group.

 Only the Financial Market Infrastructures the disruption of which would present a serious impediment or prevent the performance of a critical function shall be identified.

+The combination of values reported in columns 0020, 0030, 0040, 0070 and 0100 of this template forms a primary key which has to be unique for each row of the template.

 Instructions concerning specific positions